It was a hot August afternoon some years ago. I was walking home from work at the hospital when a minivan pulled up behind and started following me.

-I began walking barefoot two years ago.
+I began walking barefoot many years ago.
 I was reading Zen Heart by Ezra Bayda, in which he shared a short walking meditation from the Buddhist monk Thich Nhat Hanh.
 You recite it to yourself while walking very slowly, at a wandering-the-park pace:

 “As I walk the mind will wander/ With each sound the mind returns/ With each breath the heart is open/ With each step I touch the earth.”* (Repeat)

 This meditation does it all: it 1. returns your mind to the present moment; 2. opens your heart; and 3. gets you grounded.
 Since I had ridden my bicycle to work that day I pushed as I walked barefoot on the way home.
 And I began slowly repeating, “As I walk/ the mind will wander…”